 Margins are used by BBEC to improve electric lines, build new services, and purchase trucks and equipment needed to operate the business.
 As finances in future years allows, BBEC pays back capital credits to members.
 It is important for former members with unpaid capital credits to keep their address current with BBEC.
 Heirs of deceased members with unpaid capital credits should contact BBEC to find out how to transfer the unpaid capital credits.

 The amount of capital credits to be refunded depends upon prior years’ margins and future capital needs.
 The board of trustees decides the amount to be refunded.
-Capital credits have been refunded to members for 42 consecutive years, with payments during those years of $40.9 million.
-BBEC has refunded all capital credits through 1999.
+Capital credits have been refunded to members for 43 consecutive years, with payments during those years of $39.79 million.
+BBEC has refunded all capital credits through 1999 and a portion of 2000.

 The X axis of the graph represents cumulative Capital Credits refunded to members of BBEC.